MarkPearlCoZa/Blog_General/_posts/2016-10-28-Common-Team-Code-Style.md

 category: Unpublished
 ---

 When you start mob programming you will immediately notice there is a discrepency in coding standards amongst your team.
 Before mob programming, having a consistent team coding standard was hard.
-If you were in teams similar to the ones I was in, you probably had a team document outlining stylistic code prefences or a peer review process when someone in compelted a feature or even practiced pair programming.
+If you were in teams similar to the ones I was in, you probably had a team document outlining stylistic code prefences, a peer review process when someone completed a feature or even practiced pair programming.

 While all these practices are good, they are not as effective as mob programming at achieving consistency across a team.
 I believe it boils down to two aspects that mob programming provides that other practices do not do at the same level: